Airbus RACER: Development

 developed within the Clean Sky 2 research programme.

 Its aerodynamic configuration was validated in 2017.

-In February 2018, the 2,500 hp Safran Aneto-1X was preferred over the RTM322 initially selected, it is 25% more compact for the same power.
+In February 2018, the 2,500 hp Safran Aneto-1X power plant was selected over the RTM322 initially selected, it is 25% more compact for the same power.

 By October 2018, design of key subsystems was completed before the first components started manufacturing with long-lead items, as the lateral drive shaft production began.

-GE's Avio Aero in Italy launched procurement and manufacturing of the lateral gear boxes housings, GE Aviation Systems in UK is building the wing’s titanium cradle, INCAS/Romaero in Romania started manufacturing the composite side panel and Aernnova in Spain the tail parts primary structure.
+GE's Avio Aero in Italy launched procurement and manufacturing of the lateral gear boxes housings, GE Aviation Systems in UK is building the wing's titanium cradle, INCAS/Romaero in Romania started the design and manufacturing the hybrid structure (metal & composite) of the Main Fuselage and the Firewalls and Aernnova in Spain the tail parts primary structure.

 The flight demonstration should expand the flight envelope and assess performance, before demonstrating missions like EMS, SAR and private transport, while developing low-noise flight procedures.

 Final assembly was due to start in mid-2020 for a first flight in the fourth quarter of 2021 however, primarily due to COVID-19 pandemic-related delays, only 50% of the components were completed by the spring of 2021.
 The final component, the gearbox, was expected to be delivered in Q1 2022 for ground testing and installation, with first flight anticipated at the beginning of Q2 in 2022.
+It only arrived in March 2023 while powered systems testing and taxi trials however had begun in December 2022.

+It made its first flight on 25 April 2024 in Marignane.

+By its third test flight in May, it had performed aggressive manoeuvres and reached 165 kn, using 300 kW less power than a conventional helicopter, while both engines were at 50% torque at 160 kn.

+It should reach 220 kn later in 2024 and the “eco-mode” with one engine shut down in cruise should be flight tested in 2025, along with mission demonstrations.

+On 28 April 2025, the compound rotorcraft reached its 240 kn (444 km/h) in level flight after 25 flight hours since April 2024, after having reached 260 kn in a descent the previous summer.

+It can perform 2g turns at 190 kn.

+Passenger-carrying demonstration flights are planned once “eco-mode” is enabled before 2025 ends, in missions like air transport, air ambulance, and search and rescue.